zellygao/CS.11.01-Lab1.1/README.md

 A sample run could be:

-Prompt + input :  Enter your age: 18
+Prompt + input:  Enter your age: 18

 Output:  18-year olds should read at least 82 pages before giving up on a book.